This page may contain affiliate links, see our disclaimer here.

-From west to east - here are some of the most beautiful beaches in Crete...
+From west to east - here are some of our favourites and the most beautiful beaches in Crete...

 Elafonisi Beach on the west of Crete, with its shimmering clear waters and islet, is one of our favourite Crete beaches.
 A protected area, this is well worth the visit.